coq-community/coq-program-verification-template/README.md

 ## Caveats

-- Make and Dune builds are independent and orthogonal; either or both can be used to build the project.
+- Make and Dune builds are independent; either can be used to build the project.
 However, for local development, it is recommended to use Make, since Coq IDEs may not be able find files compiled by Dune.
 - The Coq representation of the C program is kept in version control due to licensing concerns for CompCert's `clightgen` tool.